OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-17.md

 ## Genesis 17:25

-And his son Ishmael was thirteen years old when he was circumcised in the flesh of his foreskin.
+And his son Ishmael was thirteen years old when he underwent circumcision.

 ## Genesis 17:26